Business Articles, Investing, Investment Vehicles

 Howard Marks 6 Investing Principles

-During an interview recently Mr. Marks shared; ” I wrote my yearly memo for nearly 12 years and knew that not many people would read it.
-But one day after the 15th year or so?
-It basically became an overnight success.”
-That gives me hope that maybe one day my little Investment Blog will also be as interesting as Mr. Howard Marks annual Memo’s.
-Just maybe.
+During an interview recently, Mr. Marks shared “I wrote my yearly memo for nearly twelve years and knew that not many people would read it, but one day after the fifteenth year or so, it basically became an overnight success”.
+That gives me hope that my little Investment Blog might one day be as interesting as Mr. Howard Mark’s Annual Memos.

 These Principles Guide Our Investment Process